makma/fingerprintjs.com/content/blog/how-browser-fingerprint-spoofing-works.md

 ></script>
 ```

-This will print the visitorID to the console, but it won’t work until we give it a proper token.
-You can [sign up](https://dashboard.fingerprintjs.com/signup) for a  free account of FingerprintJS Pro to get a unique token for your website.
+This will print the visitorID to the console, but it won’t work until we give it a proper API key.
+You can [sign up](https://dashboard.fingerprintjs.com/signup) for a  free account of FingerprintJS Pro to get a unique API key for your website.

-Click the **tokens** tab on the left and copy the token marked **public**.
-Replace `your-public-token` in the `index.html` file with the token copied from FingerprintJS.
+Click the **API Keys** tab on the left and copy the API key marked **public**.
+Replace `your-public-api-key` in the `index.html` file with the  copied from FingerprintJS.
 Now you are ready to test.
 Start up a server and visit your new site.
 This demo uses [http-server](https://www.npmjs.com/package/http-server) because it installs quickly and is easy-to-use.

 First visit the site in a normal Chrome browser instance with cookies enabled.
 If you open up the Chrome developer console, you should see your unique visitorID printed out.